Sean's story

 a stressed dog cannot learn

 Luckily, he won a lottery with us:) We have a very calm, adult-only house with a small enclosed garden.
 We speak in quiet voices and do not even play music (other than TV in the evening).
 We have guests maybe 5-6 times a year, and none of them have small children.
-In the first days I would spend a lot of time just sitting with Sean on the floor or on the stairs (he would come into my lap immediately), lightly scratching his neck or just resting my hand on his back, talking in low soothing voice to him.
+In the first days I would spend a lot of time just sitting with Sean on the floor or on the stairs (he would crawl into my lap immediately), lightly scratching his neck or just resting my hand on his back, talking in low soothing voice to him.
 We did not set up a crate for him (the idea of putting him in confinement again after a year in a kennel just seemed wrong), but he found a guest bathroom upstairs that nobody was using and slept there for hours on the bathroom mat.
 That was the darkest and quietest place in the house and we left him alone there (in fairness, we would not call and bother him at all in the early days, waiting for him to come to us – which he gladly did, following me like a shadow most of the time).
 That safe place earned Sean a nickname “Prince of Darkness”, because all one could see when he slept in that bathroom was the light reflected by his eyes and an occasional light tuft of fur on his chest, where he has a lightning-shaped patch of white.

 There is a 3-3-3 rule of thumb in rescue, but it can take much more than 3 months for a dog to settle in.
 For Sean, it took about 10 months to fully decompress.
 How did I know it finally happened?
 Because he started wondering freely across the park following the scent trails, instead of keeping to the paths (first it was just one path that was considered safe, then it became possible to steer him to other paths but he still would not venture into an unchartered lawn territory).
 From that moment on, his progress in learning has increased rapidly.
 Yes, he has learned a lot of things in the first 10 months with us, but most of them were in relation to behaviours in the house.
 His house manners, by the way, have become excellent very quickly – he is perfectly toilet trained, has zero destructive behaviours, does not counter surf, never tried to get into the trash… the list goes on.
 But outside, in the presence of triggers, he was still hypervigilant and his progress in the right direction was painfully slow.
 He did well in carefully orchestrated BAT setups with the trainer, but I could not replicate this success in real life setting, with dogs appearing suddenly and moving too fast and unpredictable (or even worse – barking!).